Partitions of Luxembourg: Second Partition

 In 1795, during the French Revolutionary Wars, Luxembourg was annexed to France as part of the département of Forêts.
 Upon the defeat of Napoleon, under the 1814 Treaty of Paris, Luxembourg was liberated from French rule, but its final status was to be determined at the Congress of Vienna the following year.
 There, it was agreed that Luxembourg would be elevated to a Grand Duchy, and that the House of Orange would receive all of the Low Countries, including Luxembourg.
 However, Prussia, which had received the whole of the Rhineland and Westphalia during the war, requested the fortress of Bitburg, which would serve to form part of the German Confederation's western border fortifications.
 As the rest of Luxembourg was changing hands anyway, the Dutch did not attempt to argue this point.

 The Second Partition reduced Luxembourg's territory by 2280 km2, or 24% of Luxembourg's contemporary area.
-Along with Bitburg, Prussia gained the towns of Neuerburg, Sankt Vith, Schleiden, and Waxweiler.
+Along with Bitburg, Prussia gained the towns of Neuerburg, Sankt Vith, Schleiden, and Waxweiler (previously the County of Schleiden, the Herrschaft Kronenburg, the County of Vianden and the Provosty of Bitburg).
 Altogether, the lands had a population of 50,000.
 Today, these lands belong to both Germany and Belgium; the district of Eupen-Malmedy was ceded by Germany to Belgium in 1919 under the Treaty of Versailles.